 - Change in skin color (sometimes turning blue or becoming extremely pale)

-When a person is suffering from alcohol poisoning, it is essential that he or she receive medical treatment.
+When a person is suffering from alcohol poisoning, it is essential that they receive medical treatment.
 If immediate treatment is not received, the result can be fatal.